vue-comps/vue-parallax/README.md

 loaded |  will be called when the first calculation - after a image is loaded - is finished

 ## Changelog
+- 2.1.1
+bugfix

+- 2.1.0
+changed way the picture moves, now in line with other parallax implementations

 - 2.0.0
 now compatible with vue 2.0.0